faxmachine19/Classwork/README.md

 ### CMSC430

 Compilers.
-Contains multiple projects of the form: given a simplified version of Racket with features learned in class, provide additional, more complex features to multiple steps of the process.
+Contains a final project where, given a Racket compiler with features added both in and out of class throughout the semester, add some more functionality to allow for bootstrapping.

 ### CMSC320